gluoon8/WavePacketQD/README.md

 ## Prerequisites
 To execute the program, there are some pre-requisites, that can be installed on your first run on Linux with 'make prerequisites':
-- Make: to execute the program (https://www.gnu.org/software/make/#download).
+- Make: to execute the program, not required on windows (https://www.gnu.org/software/make/#download).
 - Python 3.x : to carry out the simulation.
   - Numpy (https://numpy.org/install/)
   - Matplotlib (https://matplotlib.org/stable/users/installing/index.html)